 should – and who may – sign up for Housing?

 Anyone who wants the option of living in on-campus housing next year, including those applying to live in a Program House, in the Language House, in a University Co-op, or for Continued Occupancy (C/O) in their current upperlevel community.
-You must be a full-time, registered student to sign up for the Housing Lottery; those who are not full-time registered students may apply for housing at housing.cornell.edu beginning at 5pm on March 30, 2017.
+You must be a full-time, registered student to sign up for the Housing Lottery; those who are not full-time registered students may apply for housing at housing.cornell.edu beginning in early April, 2018.
 Note: if you need to update your registration status with the University at the beginning of the spring semester, it may take up to two business days for the housing system to recognize the change and allow you to sign up for housing.

 it matter when I sign up for Housing?

-You may sign up any time between 10:00am, January 25 and 11:59pm, February 28.
-Timeslots will not be randomly assigned in each class code until after 2pm on March 3, 2017, so there is no benefit to signing up earlier in the process rather than later.
-However, signing up earlier will help the housing office better understand this year’s demand for on-campus housing, and allow us to give more informed guidance to students at the Room Selection Demos on January 26 and March 1.
+You may sign up any time between 10:00am, January 24 and 11:59pm, February 28.
+Timeslots will not be randomly assigned in each class code until after 2pm on March 3, 2018, so there is no benefit to signing up earlier in the process rather than later.
+However, signing up earlier will help the housing office better understand this year’s demand for on-campus housing, and allow us to give more informed guidance to students at the Room Selection System Q&As on January 25 and February 21.

 assigning of timeslots fair?